polubis/Billespace/README.md

 Up to you.

-Command to run these tests: `npm run test` or `nxp nx test --watch`.
+Command to run these tests: `npm run test` or `npx nx test --watch`.

 If you wan't to run single project tests: `npx nx test sm --watch`.